Intro

 Race Condition

-After adding the Firestore listener and began to test my beautiful synchronization system I noticed that as soon as I marked a local record as dirty and a sync process was kicked off – I would end up with duplicates of all records marked as dirty… and would continue to duplicate every 60 seconds ๐Ÿ˜ฌ.
+and a sync process was kicked off – I would end up with duplicates of all records marked as dirty… and would continue to duplicate every 60 seconds ๐ฌ.

-…A couple of coffees โ˜•๏ธ later…
+…A couple of coffees โ๏ธ later…

 What was happening was during the sync process when a local record was being pushed to the remote… as soon as that remote record was created or updated our Firestore listener’s handler was triggered (DUH).

-So as soon as we created a new record in Firestore, before the local version even had a chance to be written to the local database with the remote serverId and set the isDirty flag to false… our listener’s handler was receiving treating this newly-created Entry as one we did not have locally (due to there being no matching serverId).
+So as soon as we created a new record in Firestore, before the local version even had a chance to be written to the local database with the remote serverId

 My simple solution was to add another OperationQueue in the mix.
-(I love OperationQueues…) This OperationQueue would need to be a property on the SyncService class and it would be responsible for coordinating the flow of work being received from our sync timer and our Firestore listener.
+(I love OperationQueues…) This OperationQueue would need to be a property on the SyncService

 private func accountTransactionsListenerHandler(snapshot: QuerySnapshot?, error: Error?) {